DataBiosphere/analysis_pipeline_WDL/documentation/cwl-vs-wdl.md

 # Workflow A --- vcf-to-gds-wf.wdl
 ## Strictly Necessary Changes
 * The WDL relocalizes all files into the working directory in the unique variant IDs step.
 [This issue is explained in detail here](https://github.com/DataBiosphere/analysis_pipeline_WDL/issues/2).
 * In order to pass chromosome numbers into check_gds, chromosome number is written to a file (completely seperate from the configuration file) in the inline Python section.
-Upon exiting the Python block,
+Upon exiting the Python block, this extra file is read in BASH and then passed to the Rscript call as an argument (as opposed to being in the configuration file).
+Although the actual call to the R script is identical as the CWL also passes the chr number as an argument, the CWL is able to rely on its inline Javascript to do this, while the WDL must use this bizarre workaround to pass the chr number out of the Python scope.

 ## "Not Strictly Necessary But In WDL This Makes More Sense"
 * The WDL will not start the check_gds task if check_gds is false.
 The CWL will start the check_gds task regardless and generate a config file, and the true/false only applies to calling the  script.